rpw1/351-Final-Project/README.md

 * Input 'd' to see a simple demo of the program
 * Input 'e' to solve a random equation
 * Input 'p' to print out your current list of arguments
+* Input 'u' to remove the last item added to the arguments
 * Input 'q' to quit the program
 * Input 'c' to clear the terminal and list options again